-My research examines agency as well as sources of action.
+My research show how persons integrate sources for ethical action.
 As part of this work, I study American democracy at the intersection of race and citizenship.
-I take an interdisciplinary approach to my scholarship in political science.
+I take an interdisciplinary approach to my writing.
 I highlight cases that challenge students of politics to imagine the possibilities of action in political life.
-My dissertation addresses these themes in the context of twentieth-century totalitarianism, while my second project turns to Martin Luther King, Jr.’s appraisal of American democracy.
+My dissertation shows what Aldous Huxley, C.S.
+Lewis, and George Orwell hope for action in the face of oppression, while a second project turns to Martin Luther King, Jr.’s appraisal of American democracy.

 My dissertation, Accountable Actors: Politics and Poetic Imagination in Huxley, Lewis, and Orwell, is a study of identity and the sources of action.
 I employ critical analysis to show what characters in Brave New World, That Hideous Strength, and Nineteen Eighty-Four teach readers about acting in the face of totalizing uses of power.
 My analysis takes these texts as phenomenological artifacts in a theoretical context informed by Eric Voegelin and Hannah Arendt.
 Chapter One introduces the value of Brave New World, That Hideous Strength, and Nineteen Eighty-Four for imagining a the limits as well as the possibilities of citizens’ agency.
 In Chapter Two, I identify Lewis’s theory of human beings as poetical animals, which in turn informs my analysis of Huxley, Lewis, and Orwell’s novels.
 I argue that these authors direct our attention to three themes they find essential to the exercise of agency: language, integrity, and power.
 Chapter Three deals with language by explaining key characters’ struggle to understand the manipulation of language in order to determine how they will act.
 Next, I address integrity in Chapter Four as I demonstrate why primary characters succeed or fail in developing a sense of their own individuality and what to do with it.
 Chapter Five, which surveys power, evaluates each how each story’s heroes challenge the aims of those in power.
 Finally, in Chapter Six, I draw conclusions about these novels as invitations to more seriously consider the ethical possibilities of political life.